persteenolsen/django-starter-two/README.md

 If everything is fine my photo will be displayed

-Working with CSS files will be the same by added CSS files to the dir "static"
+When working with CSS files you will need to added them to the dir 'static' and test like above

 Now you can use images and css in your Templates